mndarren/Code-Lib/ideas.md

 8. Create a new character that does not belong to a-z or A-Z or 0-9 or other specials so that hacker will never break a password with this character via brute force approach.
 9. Solve problem of Guo Wengui mobile attack to control his ship and car.
 10. Develop a program to implement security policies.
+11. Build a cell phone with completely saperated physical 2 parts: the old phone call and text message, and smart phone with app WiFi.
+Since Skygofree and Pegasus present.